-If a suspected victim does not engage or wish to be supported through the NRM a Duty to Notify form will need to be submitted to the Home Office.
+If a suspected victim does not engage or wish to be supported through the NRM a Duty to Notify submission will need to be made to the Home Office.
 Potential victims will also be informed of other organisations such as the Salvation Army, the Modern Slavery Helpline and local authority services that could be able to help.

 The Salvation Army is contracted to provide support across the UK for the victims of modern slavery who enter the NRM process.